 I’m often asked how my family and I arrange our staycations.
 The truth is, it’s a team effort.
 Hubby and I are like a tag team.
 He finds a place we can afford.
 Then, I look for attractions in the area.
 Gone are the days when we could book a budget hotel for a romantic city break.
 Now, it’s all about the family road trips and UK getaways.
+We also go for a mix of adventure, lounge and leisure.
 If you are staycation newbie, here’s how we plan our budget staycations.

 Family Budget Staycation

 Planning in advance is key to finding accommodation that’s affordable and ticks all your boxes.
 We usually book in January/ February for our summer and winter breaks.

 TIP: Depending on your chosen destination, it may be best to visit out of season.
 It will be cheaper and less busy.
 This can work for a city break or country break.

 Another way so save money is to book two different accommodations.
 For example, if you have two weeks or more for your getaway, stay in a budget accommodation for half of your stay.
 Then, for the second leg of the break stay in somewhere fancy, as a mini treat.
 You have the opportunity to cover more sites while on your break.

 TIP: If you can, avoid booking accommodation too close to attractions.
 You pay for convenience and location.

 I estimate 30 -45 minutes’ drive from where we set up camp to the nearest town and attractions.

 Where We Look For Accommodation